demystifyfp/demystifyfp/content/fsharp/series/fstweet/persisting-new-user.md

   // TODO
 ```

-> The return type of each functions has been added as comments for clarity!
+> The return type of each function has been added as comments for clarity!

 The next step is mapping the `Async<Choice<'a, 'b>>` to `Async<Result<'a, 'b>>`